5yn1x/ELK-STACK/README.md

 ![Screenshot](elk.png)

-How you can install elasticsrch and kibana, configure filebeat to get log from the system!
+All about elasticsearch, kibana, beats, beats-modules etc...
+Also how you can configure them!